 Solution: This happens when you are starting your row from the wrong stitch, or putting your turning chain in the wrong place.
 Count your stitches (I know its tedious) but will save you a lot of heartache.

 6. Problem: It was so pretty before it fell apart!

 Solution: In my early crocheting days I made a HUGE blanket for my family.
-I merrily tied all the tails together, cut them and though I was done.
+I merrily tied all the tails together, cut them, and thought I was done.
 Over time, that blanket slowly became individual doll blankets.
 While adorable I was so embarrassed!
-I learnt you have to weave in all your ends.
-Not only does is make the finished piece smoother but the dolls will be going cold!
+I learned you have to weave in all your ends.
+Not only does it make the finished piece smoother but the dolls will be going cold!

 Here are few techniques to weave in ends or avoid them altogether